The Standard Shower Size for Your Bathroom Shape

 The 60" x 30" shower is the most common shower stall size, and it's been the standard for decades.
 It suits most people, families or not.
 This dimension allows enough room to accommodate a full-size bathtub (if desired) while leaving sufficient space for multiple people to be comfortably inside.

 The possibilities are diverse when it comes to configurations and accessorization.
-You can install a single shower stall with bench seats on either side—this is ideal if you want an unobstructed walkway from one side of your bathroom to another.
+You can install a single shower stall with bench seats on either side of standard or even larger shower bench dimensions—this is ideal if you want an unobstructed walkway from one side of your bathroom to another.
 Or, you can opt for two separate shower stalls on each end of your bathroom.

 How to Choose the Best Shower Size for Your Home